neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 <div class="caption">
 </div>

-In the above example, we see that JAMs can learn to encode predictions.
+In the above example, we see that these joint amortized explanation methods can learn to encode predictions.
 Here the selector model can select a pixel on the left to indicate dog and select a pixel on the right to indicate cat.
 Because the predictor is trained jointly, it can learn these encodings.
 Now, remember that the objective penalizes us for each pixel/feature selection.
-This encoding solution allows for accurate predictions with just a single pixel selection, helping to maximize the objective.
+This encoding solution allows for accurate predictions with just a single pixel selection, helping to maximize the amortized objective.

-As physicians, being presented with such nonsense will cause us to lose trust in the model.
+Presented strange explanations like this in clinical settings can lead physicians to quickly loose trust.
 We need a way to validate the fidelity of the explanations.

 ### Can We Evaluate the Explanations?
 (Eval-X)

-Well, first we have to choose an evaluator model with which to evaluate the subset of important features identified by the interpretability method
+Well, first we have to choose an evaluator model with which to evaluate the subset of important features identified by the interpretability method.
- Existing Prediction Model: <span style="color:red"> May not work well with the artifacts introduced by the masking process (i.e. occlusion to 0.).
-Restated, explanations, provided as masked inputs, come from a different distribution than that on which the original model is trained. </span>
+We can either use an existing prediction model, which <span style="color:red"> may not work well with the artifacts introduced by the masking process (i.e. occlusion to 0.), </span> or train a new model, which <span style="color:red"> requires care.</span>
- Train a New Model: <span style="color:red"> Need to be careful.</span>

 Are you getting de-ja-vu?

 Popularly, RemOve And Retrain (ROAR)<d-cite key="NIPS2019_9167"></d-cite> was introduced to evaluate selections.
 ROAR retrains a model to make predictions from the explanations, provided as masked inputs.
-However, JAMs can encode the prediction directly in the explanation.
+However, the joint training procedure can encode the prediction directly in the explanation.
 ROAR would simply train a model to learn these encodings, incorrectly validating the explanations.
 Are you getting de-ja-vu, again?